President Obama and Vice-President Biden Meeting with PACER Program officers in the White House

 Since its inception in 1999, BookMates has worked to improve literacy skills by providing weekly one-to-one reading sessions with caring adult volunteers for more than 3,000 disadvantaged students in kindergarten through third grade.
 Many of these children are rarely read to at home and benefit greatly from the volunteers’ individualized attention.
 As they share the joy of reading, the volunteers also expose the children to a wide range of literature, expand their vocabulary, help improve their comprehension skills, and increase their motivation to read.

-By working with the Camden County Police Metro Division and members of the Community Congress, it is our desire to provide these students not only with a specially trained reading partner, but also with a mentor, role model and trusted resource.
+This partnership between the City of Camden, Camden County Police Department (Metro Division), Cherry Hill Police Department, and JCRC of SNJ's BookMates, police officers will be matched with kindergarten students in Camden City elementary schools.
+It is our desire to provide these students not only with a specially trained reading partner but also with a mentor, role model, and trusted resource.